antronerds/r2-tutorials/docs/Correlating_Genes.md

-Step 5: Relation with Chromosome position
+Step 4: Relation with Chromosome position
 ---------------

 Another view is the mapping of these genes on all chromosomes.
-Click on the 'Chromosome Map' menu item.
+Click on the 'Chromosome Map' menu item again right menu Figure 2.
 In Figure 13 this mapping is depicted in an overview.
 Sometimes, eyeballing already suggests that some regions seem to be affected.
 R2 provides a table where the statistics behind this analysis are given: Figure 14.
 The overrepresentation of genes that